ChefBoyRJeff/pa4-piethon/README.md

 ```
 You can read the rule titled RuleName above like so:

-> "if we know the premeses P1 and P2 are true in the scope/environment (Env), then
+> "if we know the premises P1 and P2 are true in the scope/environment (Env), then
 we can derive the conclusion `C` below the line."

 Anything listed before the \ in these rules are things assumed to be available